Isn’t it time to get serious about your professional development?

 As your coach, Kim Langley provides helpful assessments, skill practice and specific strategies for success within the framework of Emotional Intelligence.
 Kim brings her vast training knowledge and experience to the coaching table, while respecting and employing your own experience and perspective.

 What You Can Expect:

-- Kim provides a one-on-one or small group tutorial
+- A one-on-one or small group tutorial

 - Define problem areas using valuable assessments

-- Engage your creativity and consider new ways of thinking
+- Engage your creativity and consider new ways of thinking and decision making

 - Build confidence and enhance relationships up, down and sideways